Do you have a septic tank and want to avoid problematic clogs? You're probably wondering what drain cleaner is safe for septic systems in your area.

 Ingredients

-For septic tank purposes, you should never use a drain cleaner that has bleach, ammonia, or phosphates in it.
+For septic tank purposes, you should never use a drain cleaner containing bleach, ammonia, or phosphates.
 These harsh chemicals will destroy your tank's bacteria and corrode your pipes.

 Natural cleaners work well in addressing most septic tank problems.
 However, the type you should use depends on several other factors.
 Ask a professional like King’s Services to be sure before purchasing anything.